MenxLi/sudoku.cpp/Readme.md

-A Sudoku game solver and generator.
+A Sudoku game solver and generator, it deals with puzzles of any size.

-For C++ only, build with:
+Build with:
 ```sh
 # specify SIZE=9 for 9x9 board
 make target -j SIZE=9